Liam-Watson/PCE-GAN/README.md

 ## Getting started
 ### Installation
 You may choose to install dependencies with pip or conda.
+You are assumed to be using a unix based environment.
 `pip3 install -r requirements.txt` or `conda env create -f environment.yml`
 Note: Usage may vary depending on GPU and CUDA version.
 ### Training
 #### GAN
-To train the GAN model, run `python3 controllable_gan/train.py`
+To train the GAN model:
+`chmod +x trainPCEGAN.sh`
+`./trainPCEGAN.sh` One may choose to modify hyperparameters as arguments in the file.

 #### PointNet
 To train the PointNet classifier:
 `cd pointnet`
-`./train_classification.py`
+`pip install -e .`
+`chmod +x trainscript.sh`
+`./trainscript.sh`

 ### Testing
 #### Controlled generation
-To generate faces with the GAN model, run `python3 controllable_gan/faceGEN.py` You may want to play around with parameters such as learning rate, batch size, eval/train modes/ regularisation (included) etc.
+To generate faces with the GAN model, run `python3 controllable_gan/faceGEN.py <Path to saved generator model>` You may want to play around with parameters such as learning rate, batch size, eval/train modes/ regularisation (included) etc.
 #### PointNet classifier
+You will need to change the relative paths in the classifier dataloder - just uncomment lines 166-169.
+This is set up for 4 expressions so you will need to make modifications for 2.
 To test the PointNet classifier, run `python3 classifierEval.py`

 ### Assessment framework
-To run the testing framework `python3 test.py`
+To run the testing framework:
+`chmod +x controlGANtest.sh`
+`./controlGANtest.sh`